Kabogo-Maverick/balot/README.md

-             🦁WAKANDA BALOT
+             🦁WAKANDA BALLOT
-Wakanda Balot is a simple and interactive voting application where users can vote for their favorite animals.
+Wakanda Ballot is a simple and interactive voting application where users can vote for their favorite animals.
 The project is built using HTML, CSS, and JavaScript and utilizes a JSON server to manage and update vote counts dynamically.
 This allows users to select an animal from the character bar, view its details, cast votes, and reset votes as needed.

              🔥Features
 The application displays a list of animals in the character bar, which users can click on to reveal their respective images and vote counts.
 Once an animal is selected, users can enter a number into the input field and submit their votes, which will update both the displayed count and the database.
 A reset button is also provided, allowing users to set the vote count back to zero.